worldoptimizer/HypeReactiveContent/README.md

 A: In general, the content automatically refreshes when you change a value.
 It uses a debounce approach and if you need to update immediately you can use `hypeDocument.refreshReactiveContent` function, which updates the content and visibility of your elements based on the custom data properties.

+**Q: How do I use the `data-effect` attribute in my elements?**

+A: To use the `data-effect` attribute, simply add it to your HTML elements and assign it a value that is a valid JavaScript code.
+This code will be run dynamically and can interact with the custom data properties.

+**Q: What kind of effects can I create with the `data-effect` attribute?**

+A: The `data-effect` attribute allows dynamic JavaScript code execution, which means you can create a wide range of effects such as changing color, size, position or any other property based on some data change.

+**Q: How do I update the effect of my elements when a custom data property changes?**

+A: The `data-effect` attribute is reactive, so any changes in the custom data property will automatically trigger the code in the `data-effect` attribute, updating the effect accordingly.

 ## Data Attributes